Libya crisis worsens with rival government preparing to take oath | Politics

 - Libya

-A spokesperson for Dbeibah's government did not immediately respond to a request for comment about the accusation.
-The sources asked not to be named because they were not authorized to speak to the media.
-Bashagha's office said it "confirmed the kidnapping of the foreign affairs and culture ministers."

-The parliament moved to seize control of government and the political process after a scheduled election collapsed in December.
-Armed groups affiliated with opposing factions have been mobilising in the capital over recent weeks and many Libyans fear the political crisis will plunge the country into violence, division and chaos after a year and a half of comparative calm.
+A standoff between two rival governments in Libya looked set to worsen on Thursday as the administration newly chosen by parliament accused the incumbent prime minister of using force to try to stop it being sworn in.
+Fathi Bashagha was due to take the oath of office in Tobruk, but the current Tripoli administration of Abdulhamid al-Dbeibah has vowed not to cede power, amid a growing risk of fighting or a return to territorial division.

+Bashagha complained late on Wednesday that Dbeibah had cut off Libyan airspace to prevent ministers in the new government from reaching Tobruk and early on Thursday his office said two ministers were abducted as they tried to travel by land.
+A spokesman for Dbeibah's government was not immediately available to comment on the alleged abduction of Bashagha's foreign and culture ministers by an armed force affiliated with his administration.

-Overnight, the United Nations raised doubts over the validity of the parliament's move to install the new prime minister, saying it was concerned by reports that the procedure "fell short of the expected standards".
+The parliament session to swear in Bashagha will go ahead despite the likely absence of some members, who can take the oath later, said a spokesperson for the chamber.
+However, the United Nations cast doubt overnight on the validity of the parliament's effort to install Bashagha, saying it was concerned by reports that Tuesday's vote of confidence "fell short of the expected standards".

+The position of international powers will be key in the coming tussle for control of Libya, with a risk of renewed war after a year and a half of comparative peace between major factions battling for control of the oil-rich state.
+Armed groups affiliated with opposing factions have mobilised in the capital and foreign forces including from Russia and Turkey remain entrenched in Libya on different sides.

+Groups located in the main oil producing regions have meanwhile warned they may block off Libya's energy exports, which amount to 1.3 million barrels per day.
+CRISIS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)